myesn/awesome/README.md

 *   [Momo707577045/media-source-extract](https://github.com/Momo707577045/media-source-extract) - MediaSource 视频提取教程
 *   [kevquirk/simple.css](https://github.com/kevquirk/simple.css) - Simple.css is a CSS template that allows you to make a good looking website really quickly.
 *   [qiangmzsx/Software-Engineering-at-Google](https://github.com/qiangmzsx/Software-Engineering-at-Google) - 《Software Engineering at Google》的中英文对译版本
+*   [yogeshojha/rengine](https://github.com/yogeshojha/rengine) - reNgine is an automated reconnaissance framework for web applications with a focus on highly configurable streamlined recon process via Engines, recon data correlation and organization, continuous monitoring, backed by a database, and simple yet intuitive User Interface. reNgine makes it easy for penetration testers to gather reconnaissance with minimal configuration and with the help of reNgine's correlation, it just makes recon effortless.
 *   [github/opensource.guide](https://github.com/github/opensource.guide) - 📚 Community guides for open source creators
 *   [github/training-kit](https://github.com/github/training-kit) - Open source courseware for Git and GitHub
 *   [Syknapse/Contribute-To-This-Project](https://github.com/Syknapse/Contribute-To-This-Project) - This project is waiting for your contribution.
 If you have never contributed code on GitHub before, this is the project to get you started.